hppr-dev/stoke-auth/test/README.md

 Run `task test client` to run client unit tests.
 Note that some clients may require some environment set up.

+## Kubernetes / Tekton

+For in-cluster testing, the repository includes Tekton tasks and pipelines under [test/tekton/](test/tekton/).
+Use the kube task (e.g. `task_kube` with subcommand `tkn`) to run the pipeline locally or from git.
+Ensure a cluster and any required PVC or Helm setup are in place.
+The table above describes what each test type (cert, database, provider, client integration, race) does.

 ## Performance/Load Benchmarks